YogendraBits/City_Utility/README.md

 * **Testing:** Write unit and integration tests to ensure code quality and reliability.
 * **Deployment:** Consider using container orchestration tools like Kubernetes for deployment and scaling.

-By following these steps, you can deploy and run the City Utility microservice project locally.
+By following these steps, you can deploy and run the City Utility microservice project.

+Happy coding!!